-- (a) The financial statements and notes set out on pages 6 to 31 are in accordance with the Corporations Act 2001, including: - (i) complying with Australian Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - (ii) giving a true and fair view of the Scheme's financial position as at 30 June 2015 and of its performance, as represented by the results of its operations and cash flows, for the reporting period ended on that date; and - (b) There are reasonable grounds to believe that the Scheme will be able to pay its debts as and when they become due and payable. - (c) The financial statements are in accordance with the Scheme's Constitution. - (d) Note 2(a) confirms that the financial statements also comply with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+- (a) The financial statements and notes set out on pages 6 to 29 are in accordance with the Corporations Act 2001, including: - (i) complying with Australian Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - (ii) giving a true and fair view of the Scheme's financial position as at 30 June 2015 and of its performance, as represented by the results of its operations and cash flows, for the reporting period ended on that date; and - (b) There are reasonable grounds to believe that the Scheme will be able to pay its debts as and when they become due and payable. - (c) The financial statements are in accordance with the Scheme's Constitution. - (d) Note 2(a) confirms that the financial statements also comply with International Financial Reporting Standards as issued by the International Accounting Standards Board.

-This declaration is made in accordance with a resolution of the directors.
+a resolution of the directors.